Home

 PERAK

 There are many cave temples in around the city of Ipoh in the Kinta Valley.
 The two temples mentioned in all the guide books are Sam Poh Tong and the Perak Cave Temple.
-There are more than 40 additional temples, so only the more important ones will be mentioned here.
+There are around 30 additional temples, so only the more important ones will be mentioned here.

 Going from south to north :